Advertisement

 • Dried chiles: Árbol chiles bring the heat, while guajillo adds depth and color.
 Adjust to taste.

-• Lime juice: This replaces tomato completely and gives the sauce its sharp, crave-worthy edge.
+• Lime juice: Gives the sauce its sharp, crave-worthy edge.

 Guajillo ChilesChile de ÁrbolHeat LevelFlavor Profile